 There is no denying it – fur is cruel.
 85% of the fur industry’s skins come from animals living in captivity in factory fur farms, as Stella McCartney well knows.
-We love that whether she’s designing vegan shoes, clothes or bags, this vegetarian designer prioritises the welfare of the animals above all.
+We love that whether she’s designing vegan shoes, clothes or bags, this vegetarian designer prioritises the welfare of animals above all.

 That being said, the decision to include faux fur in her own designs has not been without much debate.
 Stella didn’t want to encourage people to use real fur by making a ‘fur look’ chic.
 Ultimately, she decided to put a ‘Fur-Free-Fur’ label on the outside of faux fur garments, just in case anyone has any doubt about what the coats are really made from.

-Lifelong animal lover Tiziano Guardini has created a wide variety of plant-based furs since he began his fashion career.
-He experiments with a plethora of unique materials, including hemp, straw and even pine needles, to create different ‘furry’ effects.
+Lifelong animal lover Tiziano Guardini has created a wide variety of unique plant-based furs since he began his fashion career.
+The Italian designer experiments with a plethora of unique materials, including hemp, straw and even pine needles, to create different ‘furry’ effects.
 The results are quite remarkable!
 His latest collection uses frayed denim to create a kind of Afghan shearling effect.